 Create a healthy work environment

 A healthy work environment is one of teamwork, support and open communication.
 As a CNA, you don’t have control over much of what happens in a facility, but you can make an impact on those you work with.
-This nurse headed an initiative at her facility to encourage nurses to take breaks.
-These nurses changed history.
+One nurse headed an initiative at her facility to encourage nurses to take breaks.
+She called it the "Restorative Break Initiative.”
+Other nurses, like Hazel W. Johnson-Brown, changed history.

 Using the ShiftKey app to address CNA burnout

 You can reduce some of the effects of CNA burnout by introducing more flexibility into your schedule.
 Gloria, a CNA pursuing a bachelor’s degree in nursing, uses the ShiftKey app to pick up PRN shifts around her classes.
 Linkeitha, also a CNA, uses the ShiftKey app to be there for her five children.
-Gloria, Linkeitha and more than 140,000 independent professionals use the ShiftKey app to work on their terms, set rates they prefer and more.
+Gloria, Linkeitha and hundreds of thousands of independent professionals use the ShiftKey app to work on their terms, set rates they prefer and more.

 CNA burnout and you